Fusion-Goettingen/XXX/README.md

 # Reducing Drift of Lidar Odometry by Incorporating OpenStreetMap Building Data
-**Disclaimer: This repository is currently under construction, more features and data will be added in the beginning of October**
+**Disclaimer: This repository is currently under construction, more features and data will be added in the coming weeks.

 Read our paper [here](https://www.techrxiv.org/users/812931/articles/1214384-reducing-drift-of-lidar-odometry-by-incorporating-openstreetmap-building-data)